Fish Oil Benefits: Why Take Fish Oil Daily for Your Health

 Sustainability: If you care about the environment, choose brands that focus on sustainable fishing.
 They should get their fish oil from well-managed fisheries.
 Look for certifications like the Marine Stewardship Council (MSC) label.

-Signs of Omega-3 Deficiency – Do You Need a Supplement?
+Signs of Omega-3 Deficiency: When You May Need a Supplement

 Our bodies need omega-3 fatty acids for many important functions.
 However, some people are unsure if they are getting enough.
 Knowing the signs of omega-3 deficiency can help you address any issues and take the right action.